Norman Lindsay Gallery and Museum: Purchase by the Lindsay family

-Soon after, the Balinese dancer statue was installed as a centerpiece to the open grass area in the courtyard space, which was used from this time as the main entertaining area.
-Around this time in 1924, the statue of the women holding herbreasts was constructed, and placed on a bench, which had first been constructed in the 1910s.
+Soon after, the Balinese dancer statue was installed as a centrepiece to the open grass area in the courtyard space, which was used from this time as the main entertaining area.
+Around this time in 1924, the statue of the women holding her breasts was constructed, and placed on a bench, which had first been constructed in the 1910s.
 The passageway from the dining room to the kitchen was also built at this time, with a gauze doorway giving access to both the courtyard and the Isabella grapevine pergola on the other side.
 This pergola extended across from the edge of the kitchen roof to the edge of the nursery roof, and must have been installed and planted soon after the construction of a garage next to the existing shed.

 1928 had under taken numerous other developments.
 Perhaps the most important was the installation of the main colonnade pergola running south-east/north-west along the northeastern wall of the main building.
 The ionic columns making up the walkway were made by Norman in the tradition of his earlier renovations, and wisteria plants were added soon after.
 Using the same moulds, Norman also built the tank stand on the northwestern side of the studio.

 A second bedroom and bathroom was added to the studio, which housed Jane in 1940s and the domestic staff at various other times, and a small square window was knocked out of the front wall to compensate for the limited light provided by the skylight.
 The shed was also extended to allow for Rose's second car.

 Numerous changes to the garden had also eventuated by 1928.
 The two figures flanking the sides of the front steps were removed by Rose, as she believed them to be disproportionate to the rest of the facade.
 These were salvaged from the rubbish tip years later by the Lindayana collector Keith Wingrove, who repaired them and later donated them to the National Trust (NSW) when the bequest eventuated.
 The statues were replaced with two urns, which Rose purchased.
 The winged siren statue and the bench were installed in 1928 on the site of the roundhouse.
 It is not known when this building was constructed, though it was probably in the middle to late 1910s.
 The only remaining fabric is the concrete slab, upon which the bench and statue were placed.